Research Associate (PostDoc) at DIGITAL CULTURES RESEARCH LAB, Leuphana University, Lüneburg

-Her current academic work is centered around the implications of the internet on offline interaction, friendship, trust, and social capital.
-After being based in the English countryside, she moved back to Warsaw to work with Dr. Dominik Batorski at the Interdisciplinary Centre for Mathematical and Computational Modelling on publishing research related to social networking practices and social capital.
-In October 2012, she started postdoctoral research at the HafenCity University in Hamburg, working on a project about Low Budget Urbanity, describing low-cost transport issues through Couchsurfing and ridesharing systems.
+After being based in the English countryside, she moved back to Warsaw to work at the Warsaw School of Social Sciences and Humanities as well as with Dominik Batorski at the Interdisciplinary Centre for Mathematical and Computational Modelling, working on publishing research related to social networking practices and social capital.